epfml/sent2vec/README.md

 To compile the library, simply run a `make` command.

 # Generating Features from Pre-Trained Models
 Given a pre-trained model `model.bin` (download links see below), here is how to generate the sentence features for an input text.
-If you choose to download and use one of our models, you can use the python code provided in the `get_sentence_embeddings_from_pre-trained_models` notebook.
-It handles tokenization and can be given raw sentences.
-An alternative to this code would be to directly use the `print-vectors` command, the input text file needs to be provided as one sentence per line:
+To generate the features, use the `print-sentence-vectors` command and the input text file needs to be provided as one sentence per line:

 ```
-./fasttext print-vectors model.bin < text.txt
+./fasttext print-sentence-vectors model.bin < text.txt
 ```

 This will output sentence vectors (the features for each input sentence) to the standard output, one vector per line.